MichaelStott/tech-squawks/web/content/_index.md

 ### Try Locally

-Cloud computing examples are notoriously difficult to demonstrate and quickly execute, due to the need for cloud access and the time it may take to deploy resources.
-Additionally, there is the risk of leaving these resources provisioned and incurring unintended costs.
+Cloud computing examples are notoriously difficult to demonstrate and quickly execute, due to the need for cloud access and the time required for deploying resources.
+Additionally, there is the risk of leaving resources provisioned and incurring unintended costs.

-In an effort to make these tutorials accesible to those without cloud access and minimize costs, examples are designed to run locally, using technologies such as `localstack`, `kind`, etc., whenever possible.
+In an effort to make these tutorials accesible to those without cloud access and minimize costs, examples are designed to run locally, using technologies such as `localstack` (AWS Emulator), `kind` (Local Kubernetes Cluster), etc., whenever possible.

 ### Study Buddy